Create A Cool Or White Roof Program

 - Fix cracks, peeling, and blisters with sealer, reinforcer, and patching fabric.

-- Apply the elastomeric roof coating over the whole roof using rollers
+- Apply the elastomeric roof coating over the whole roof using rollers or sprayers.

 Tutorials and detailed how to guides can be found online, and local hardware stores may be able to give you more information.
 If you do not have the skills or tools, hire a local roofing business for you and your neighbors, perhaps at a discounted price for a group rate.

 - Install Follow the application instructions of your roofing material carefully.
 Remember that many paints require multiple days of warm, rain-free weather and the painted surface to be scrubbed clean to effectively and durably coat your roof.
 Schedule enough time to prepare the surface and be aware that you may need to set a rain date.

 - Maintain Set aside time each year to clean and maintain your new roof.